rackerlabs/design-system/_component_design/buttons-bar.md

 ## Primary button bar

-You can use primary buttons in a buttons bar.
+A primary button bar is useful when you want to present a generic action in the primary button and specific options in the drop-down menu.
+For example, you can construct a **Create Database** primary button and a drop-down menu that contains **Standalone MySQL** and **HA MySQL**.

 Do not include tertiary buttons in a buttons bar.

 {% endcolumn %}